The Mayo Clinic School of Medicine (MCSOM)

 The Medical College Admission Test (MCAT) is the most basic requirement of all the applicants.
 MCAT scores must be posted to the AMCAS application.
 A candidate has to send the MCAT scores within three years of matriculation year to be considered in admissions decisions.
 For applicants who have taken more than one MCAT, the most recent MCAT scores will be considered in the review.

 Application Review Process

-The admissions committee of the Mayo Clinic School of Medicine constitutes of current and retired Mayo Clinic staff, current administrators, residents and medical students.
+The admissions committee of the Mayo Clinic School of Medicine constitutes of current and retired Mayo Clinic staff, current administrators, residents, and medical students.
 The committee reviews all the applications.
-It has a rolling admission policy to offer acceptances to the incoming batch.
+It has a rolling admission policy to offer acceptance to the incoming batch.

 The admission committee takes into account these factors while selecting students: